fescobar96/Crime-Prediction-in-San-Francisco/README.md

-From the correlation matrix above, we can easily determine that the average daily temperature (avg_temp) is the weather variable with the greatest absolute correlation to our target variable (Daily Crimes) and potentially the only weather variable that deserves to be further explored.
-All the other weather variables will be discarded from being features.
+From the correlation matrix above, we can quickly determine that the average daily temperature (avg_temp) is the weather variable with the highest absolute correlation to our target variable (Daily Crimes) and potentially the only weather variable that deserves to be further explored.
+All the other weather variables were discarded from being features.

 ------